AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-49-Social-Media-Phishing.md

 "Elon Musk is giving away Bitcoin — click to claim yours" Leads to credential harvesting or payment fraud pages Extremely difficult to distinguish from legitimate sponsored content

+Direct Message Phishing
+Compromised accounts of real friends send messages:
+"Hey!
+I found this photo of you — check it out [malicious link]" Victim clicks because it appears to come from someone they know Link either harvests credentials or installs malware